 8. Aston Martin One-77 – $1.4 million

 The One-77 is a flagship sports car unveiled in 2009.
 Only 77 were produced, which was a small amount considering how much demand and production had grown since the release of the Aston Martin Vanquish in 2001.
-In 2011, the car sold for $1.4 million at an Auction4Wildlife event in Abu Dhabi, which makes sense when you consider its engineering.
+In 2011, the car sold for $1.4 million at an Auction4Wildlife event in Abu Dhabi, which makes sense when you consider its engineering and the fact that it is one of the rarest Aston Martin cars ever sold.

 9. Aston Martin DB5 – £2.6 million